-Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of the dishes that I can’t wait to eat whenever we’re traveling to Germany.
+Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of my favorite things to roast.
+It turns out crispy, tender, and so full of flavor.

 While this is definitely a hearty dish that’s best served with roasted vegetables in the fall, it doesn’t have to be relegated to October.
 We make it at home year-round.

-Just looking at it might make you think it’s got to be difficult to make properly at home.
+I mean, it looks like it might be difficult to make properly at home.
 And of course the skin needs to get crispy, which is always a problem when cooking pork belly, so I wasn’t quite about it.
 But once I finally tried it, I realized that couldn’t be further from the truth.
 It’s actually incredibly easy to make.